Here for our students, each and every day

 - Head of School Suzanne Walker Buck

-Our counselors are licensed mental health professionals who are there to help students with a variety of issues and concerns including homesickness, depression, anxiety, relationship/family issues, stress management, substance use and eating issues.
+Our counselors are licensed mental health professionals who are available to support students with a variety of issues and concerns including homesickness, depression, anxiety, relationship/family issues, stress management, substance use and eating issues.
 Short-term outpatient treatment is provided at no cost.
 School counselors also coordinate with health providers and academic support services, consult with deans and faculty members and contribute to the emotional health and well-being of the school as a whole.
-There is even comprehensive psychological testing available at no cost to the student's family, to determine if there are any specific learning issues, executive functioning problems or other issues that could interfere with focus and productivity.
+There is even comprehensive psychological testing available at no cost to the student's family, to determine if there are any specific learning issues, executive functioning concerns or other issues that could interfere with focus and productivity.